 Manufacturer coupons are issued by manufacturers of products for use at any store that accepts manufacturer coupons.
 They say “manufacturer’s coupon” somewhere on the coupon.

 You’ll notice that manufacturer coupons are almost always for a dollar-off amount like “$1 off” or “Save $2 when you buy two.”

-So, when you give a manufacturer coupon like “$0.25 off Crest Toothpaste” to a store cashier, they’ll get reimbursed for that $0.25 by Crest’s manufacturer.
-This means the store doesn’t take a hit when you use manufacturer coupons, in fact, coupons are like cash to them, even though there’s a process they need to go through in order to get reimbursed by the manufacturer.
+So, when you give a manufacturer coupon like “$0.25 off Crest Toothpaste” to a store cashier, the store will get reimbursed for that $0.25 by Crest’s manufacturer.
+This means the store doesn’t take a hit when you use manufacturer coupons.
+In fact, coupons are like cash to them, even though there’s a process they need to go through in order to get reimbursed by the manufacturer.

 You can only ever use one manufacturer coupon per item you buy.
 If you want to use two “$0.25 off Crest Toothpaste” coupons, you need to buy two tubes of Crest toothpaste.

 When it comes to manufacturer coupons, the name of the game is getting as many as you can so you can use them on multiple items and build a small stockpile when you find products at the lowest price possible.
 KCL recommends just a three- to six-month supply, nothing crazy.
 This way, you’re never paying full price for your essentials.

 Where can I find them?
 Paper manufacturer coupons live inside Sunday newspaper inserts like Smart Source (SS), Save, and Procter & Gamble (PG), and Unilever Super Saver.

 How many identical coupons can I get?
 As many as you want.
 The best thing about newspaper coupons — and the reason people still bother with them — is you can buy as many copies of the Sunday paper as you want in order to get multiples of the same manufacturer coupons.